-The closing date for admission application forms to be received by the school is 15 January 2019.
-Information on completing application and notification dates of admission decisions are Available from the school office.
-The 2nd round of admissions applications for Nursery has a closing date of 2nd April 2019.
-With a final round of admissions having a closing date of 4th June 2019.
-Each round (for any remaining places)will be considered against the criteria independently of the previous round.
+The closing date for admission application forms to be received by the school is 2nd April, 2020.
+Information on completing application and notification dates of admission decisions are available from the school office.

 All applications must be made on the schools application form.
 Parents/carers are requested to complete our supplementary information form (SIF) and return it to the school office by the date given above.
-If a SIF is not completed the Governing Body will apply their admission arrangements using the information submitted on the main form only, which may result in your application being given a lower priority.
+If a SIF is not completed, the Governing Body will apply their admission arrangements using the information submitted on the main form only, which may result in your application being given a lower priority.

-The school provides for the admission of all successful applicants who have reached their 3rd birthday by the beginning of September 2019.
+The school provides for the admission of all successful applicants who have reached their 3rd birthday by the beginning of September 2020.
 However please note the following: